DaanS8/ScalableRecognition/README.md

 Due to this implementation only the leaf nodes where a query descriptor ends needs to be processed and only the images present on that leaf node.
 This avoids processing every image seperatly.
 Note that only the cluster centers are used for distance calculations.
-The only information of the descriptors we use is from which image it is, and how many at which leaf node there are descriptors of an image.
+The only information of the descriptors we use is from which image it is, how many descriptors every image has and to which leaf node the descriptors are assigned to.
-We pre-proces the wi and di values on every leaf node for every image, then only centroids of the tree and that scoring data needs to be stored.
+We pre-proces the `wi` and `di` values on every leaf node for every image, then only centroids of the tree and that scoring data needs to be stored.
-F.e. my image db is 16GB, all kp and des take up ~150GB but the tree only takes up 3GB.
+F.e. my image database takes up 16GB of disk space, all kp and des take up ~150GB but the tree only takes up 3GB.

 **NOTE:** In this repository we made a little adjustment to that formula: we start with zero and add score instead of substracting it.
 So the higher the score, the better the candidate is in our implementation.